socketsupply/sockets.sh/src/docs/faq.md

 ### What is a Modern Runtime for Web Apps?

 *Modern* does not refer to how recently any component of the software was written.
-For example we use `libuv` which certainly isn't new.
+For example, we use `libuv` which certainly isn't new.
 In fact, it's considered boring and stable.
 It's the approach that's modern.

 The `client-server` model was more relevant when computers were fewer and less powerful.
-Now we are surrounded by billions of computers that can connect directly to each other, so servers are becoming less relevant no mater how fast they are.
+Now we are surrounded by billions of computers that can connect directly to each other, so servers are becoming less relevant no matter how fast they are.